Cub Cadet Zero Turn Steering Wheel Problems

 How to adjust steering on Cub Cadet zero turn mower

-To adjust the steering on a Cub Cadet zero-turn mower, you must first check the tire pressure before aligning and adjusting the steering levers.
+To adjust the steering on a Cub Cadet zero-turn mower, you must check the tire pressure before aligning and adjusting the steering levers.
 Also, it is crucial to either increase or decrease the speeds of the drive wheel.

 How does the Cub Cadet zero-turn with the steering wheel work?